elite3312/smart_contract/README.md

 ### keywords

 - the **view** keyword is used when a function does not modify the state variables
-- a function that doesn't read or modify the variables of the state is called a **pure** function.
+- a function that doesn't read state variables is called a **pure** function.
 - storage, memory and calldata
   - **Memory** is used to store temporary data that is needed during the execution of a function.
   - **Calldata** is used to store function arguments that are passed in from an external caller.